kwameopareasiedu/react-simple-widgets/src/widgets/action-bar/action-bar-usage.md

 # ActionBar

-ActionBar is a widget that displays a row of spaced elements for a page.
-If no children are present, it returns null.
+This widget displays a row of spaced elements.
+If no children are present, it returns `null`.
-ActionBar is intrinsically a `div` element and accepts all of it's attributes
+ActionBar is intrinsically a `<div/>` element and accepts all of its attributes.

 ## Usage